opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

    :param resp: If non-zero, a vector of predictions on the corresponding data set is
     returned.

-If the :ocv:class:`CvMLData` data is used to store the data set, :ocv:func:`calc_error` can be used to get a training/testing error easily and (optionally) all predictions on the training/testing set.
+If the :ocv:class:`CvMLData` data is used to store the data set, :ocv:func:`CvGBTrees::calc_error` can be used to get a training/testing error easily and (optionally) all predictions on the training/testing set.
 If the Intel* TBB* library is used, the error is computed in a parallel way, namely, predictions for different samples are computed at the same time.